cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-copy.md

 :   For a `COPY FROM...ON SEGMENT` command, the table distribution policy is checked when data is copied into the table.
 By default, an error is returned if a data row violates the table distribution policy.
 You can deactivate the distribution policy check with the server configuration parameter `gp_enable_segment_copy_checking`.
 See [Notes](#section6).

 NEWLINE
 :   Specifies the newline used in your data files — `LF` (Line feed, 0x0A), `CR` (Carriage return, 0x0D), or `CRLF` (Carriage return plus line feed, 0x0D 0x0A).
-If not specified, a Greenplum Database segment will detect the newline type by looking at the first row of data it receives and using the first newline type encountered.
+If not specified, a Cloudberry Database segment will detect the newline type by looking at the first row of data it receives and using the first newline type encountered.

 CSV
 :   Selects Comma Separated Value (CSV) mode.
 See [CSV Format](#section9).